smrutiranjantripathy/git/git-overview.md

        - `git commit -am "Commit Message" <file name>` ( If you intend to add and commit one file out of all those modified files which are a part of version control system. )
     - To revert a local commit which has not been pushed to remote repository
       - `git reset HEAD~`

+## Git Logs
+1. To Get logs
+  - `git log`
+2. To get logs in meaningful format
+  - `git log --online --graph --decorate --all`
+    - --online : which will provide a simplified commit entry.
+    - --graph :provide an asterik based graph denoting branching hiearchy.
+    - --decorate : which will tell us which commits are a part of which branches.
+    - --all : which will provide the history of all branches that are available in the repository.
+3. To get logs of a particular file
+  - `git log <file name>`

+## Setting Alias for long commands
+- `git config --global alias.<alias -name> "<command>"`
+  - `eg: git config --global alias.hist "log --oneline --graph --decorate --all"`